 Standardized tests scores are not the only means by which we value and evaluate a City School education, but such information is helpful to determine our curricular strengths and shortcomings, and guide our instructional decisions.
-Each Spring Semester, our 1st-6th grade students participate in standardized tests written by the Educational Records Bureau, commonly referred to as the ERB Exams.
+Each year our 1st-6th grade students participate in standardized tests written by the Educational Records Bureau, commonly referred to as the ERB Exams.

 What do the ERB Exams assess?

-The exams are divided into two categories: achievement tests which assess knowledge and reasoning tests which assess problem solving skills.
+The exams are divided into two categories:

 Why does City School use the ERB exams?